Falcons to face Rice on Dec. 29 in Forth Worth, Texas. Game televised by ESPN.

 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Ben Miller is in his seventh season as an assistant at Air Force.
-This season marks his second as running backs coach after coaching tight ends for five seasons, and his fifth year coaching the specialists (punters, kickers and snappers).
-This season is his third as the special teams coordinator.
+Ben Miller is in his 11th season as an assistant coach at Air Force.
+This season marks his sixth as running backs coach after coaching tight ends for five seasons, and his 10th year coaching the specialists (punters, kickers and snappers).
+This season is his seventh as the special teams coordinator.

-Miller's first four years saw the development of Travis Dekker as one of the best tight ends in school history and one of the best in the Mountain West Conference.
+Miller’s first four years saw the development of Travis Dekker as one of the best tight ends in school history and one of the best in the Mountain West Conference.
 Dekker caught 25 passes for 382 yards and two scores, while averaging 15.3 yards per catch, in 2007.
-His 25 catches are the most by an Air Force tight end since Trent Van Hulzen in 1989.
+His 25 catches were the most by an Air Force tight end since Trent Van Hulzen in 1989.
 Dekker would later sign a contract with the Green Bay Packers.
-In addition, Chaz Demerath developed into one of the team's top receiving threats in 2010 in his first year as a starter.
-Demerath caught 17 passes for 241 yards to finish third on the team in receiving.

-Miller's work with the kickers has also been impressive.
-Ryan Harrison kicked a school-record 24 field goals in 2008, while becoming a semifinalist for the Lou Groza National Placekicker of the Year award.
-Harrison also set a record for field goals in consecutive seasons with 43 in 2007-08.
+Miller’s work with the kickers has also been impressive.
+Senior Ryan Harrison kicked a school-record 24 field goals in 2008, while becoming a semifinalist for the Lou Groza National Placekicker of the Year award.